MBABHISHEK/jss-stu-ml-lab-exam/README.md

-# jss-stu-ml-lab-exam
+# README

-This repository contains the programs for the ml lab
+## Jss-stu-ml-lab-exam

-1	Visualize the n-dimensional data using 3D surface plots.
-Write a program to implement the Best First Search (BFS) algorithm.
+1. Visualize n-dimensional data using 3D surface plots and implement Best First Search (BFS) algorithm.

-2	Visualize the n-dimensional data using contour plots.
+2. Visualize n-dimensional data using contour plots and implement A* algorithm.
-Write a program to implement the A* algorithm

-3	Visualize the n-dimensional data using heat-map.
-Write a program to implement Min-Max algorithm.

-4	Visualize the n-dimensional data using Box-plot.
+3. Visualize n-dimensional data using heatmap and implement Min-Max algorithm.
-Write a program to implement Alpha-beta pruning algorithm.
+4. Visualize n-dimensional data using boxplot and implement Alpha-beta pruning algorithm.

-5	Write a program to develop the Naive Bayes classifier on Titanic dataset.
+5. Develop a Naive Bayes classifier on the Titanic dataset.

-6	Write a program to develop the KNN classifier with Euclidean distance and Manhattan distance for the k values as 3 based on split up of training and testing dataset as 70-30 on Glass dataset.
+6. Develop a KNN classifier using Euclidean and Manhattan distances for k=3 on the Glass dataset.

-7	Write a program to develop a decision tree classifier based on weather forecasting dataset.
+7. Develop a decision tree classifier based on the weather forecasting dataset.

-8	Write a program to perform unsupervised K-means clustering techniques on Iris dataset.
+8. Perform unsupervised K-means clustering on the Iris dataset.

-9	Write a program to perform agglomerative clustering based on single-linkage, complete-linkage criteria.
+9. Perform agglomerative clustering based on single-linkage and complete-linkage criteria.
+10. Develop a decision tree classifier based on the weather forecasting dataset.

-10	Write a program to develop Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) algorithms.
+11. Develop Principal Component Analysis (PCA) and Linear Discriminant Analysis (LDA) algorithms.

-11	Write a Program to develop simple single layer perceptron to implement AND, OR Boolean functions.
+12. Develop a simple single-layer perceptron to implement AND and OR Boolean functions.

-12	Write a Program to develop simple Multi layer perceptron to implement AND-NOT,XOR Boolean functions.